DataDog/integrations-core/glusterfs/README.md

 ## Overview

-This check monitors [Red Hat Gluster Storage][1] cluster health, volume and brick status through the Datadog Agent.
+This check monitors [Red Hat Gluster Storage][1] cluster health, volume, and brick status through the Datadog Agent.
 This GlusterFS integration is compatible with both Red Hat vendored and open-source versions of GlusterFS.

 ## Setup